-Immediate Relative relationships (i.e., a visa will be immediately available):
+Immediate relative relationships (i.e., a visa will be immediately available):

 The following are the preference categories found on the visa bulletin:

-Having a visa number available does not mean that an immigrant is eligible to obtain lawful permanent residence.
+Please note that having a visa number available does not mean that an immigrant is eligible to obtain lawful permanent residence.